tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: on != 'y', f"{user_input.capitalize()} aborted."
 		- IDEA: returns confirm bool, user_output
 	- DONE: call confirm_choice(warn_str) from main web_main() routine
-	- TBD: clean-up web_main()
+	- DONE: clean-up web_main()

+- INPROC: Misc clean-up
+	- DONE: comment on Q / Restart being sent to app_main (for score)
+	- TBD: solve no-save-to-restore issue
 	- TBD: press any key to continue on restart?
 	- TBD: separate help category for move_commands (i.e. separate from one_word_commands)
 	- TBD: debug error in interp() that states that obj_name was not in pickle "I don't see a X here"

 *** already done ***
 - in gs scope checks => is_cont(), is_mach(), is_creature() methods within classes